Yunyfi-Keith/ui-spike/notes.md

-# Whiteboarding discussion
+# Whiteboarding discussion notes

-White board notes:

-# Store granularity
+# ✅ Store granularity

-This will be 'less' is better:
+This will be 'less' (stores) the better:

-* 1 store for the app
+* ✅ 1 store for the app
-* 1 store for surface design mode
+* ✅ 1 store for surface design mode
-* 1 store for page runtime
+* ✅ 1 store for page runtime

 **the above looks OK for the spike**

-# Store model
+# ☑️ Store model

 This needs to be fleshed out.